 Environmental effects of landfills

-Energy from gas: Redvale Landfill, owned by Waste Management NZ Ltd, has nine generators to produce electricity from the landfill gas it produces.
+Modern, sanitary landfills are highly engineered sites with layers of storm water collection systems, clay and synthetic landfill liners with leachate collection systems to provide environmental protection from the effects of landfills.
+Redvale Landfill, owned by Waste Management NZ Ltd, has nine generators to produce electricity from the landfill gas it produces.
 Enough energy is produced to power the equivalent of 7,500 homes.

 Shifting away from waste

-In contrast to a traditional linear economy (of make -> use -> dispose) a circular economy aims to keep resources in use for as long as possible (make, use, reuse, upcycle and re-make)
+The Circular Economy may reduce waste to landfill as material flows are of two types: biological nutrients and technical nutrients.
+In contrast to a traditional linear economy (of take, make, waste) a circular economy aims to keep resources in use for as long as possible.